 Identify the Value of Customers at Risk of Churn

 Customer churn prediction will tell you which customers are likely to churn.
 Yet, not every customer that churns has the same value.
-If your churning customers are your highest value customers, you’ve a much more urgent problem on your hands.
+If your churning customers are your highest-value customers, you have a much more urgent problem on your hands.

 Your churn strategy should always have one eye on revenue.
 You can make the link manually, by tracking the customer lifetime value of your customers that churn.
 However, in large, complex B2B brands, this can become overwhelming.

 At CustomerGauge, we designed monetized NPS to make it easier for B2B businesses to understand the impact of their customer sentiment on their bottom line.
 Meanwhile, you can easily see the impact your churn rate is having on revenue with our ROI calculator.

 Understanding Why Customers are Churning

 The second part of your customer churn analysis should be understanding the drivers of customer churn.
 This means understanding why your customers are leaving—so that you can intervene to improve their experience and secure continued business.

 There are a few ways to get this information:

 - NPS follow-up driver questions.
 After you ask the NPS question in your customer surveys, follow up with a question about the reasons behind the score they gave.
 We call these driver questions and they could look a little bit like these:

 For promoters: What did you love about our product/service?